AntoineSoetewey/antoinesoetewey.github.io/_pages/cv.md

 ### GitHub

-My <a href="https://github.com/AntoineSoetewey" target="_blank">personal GitHub account</a> hosts my hobby development projects as well as listing contributions to open source tools.
+My <a href="https://github.com/AntoineSoetewey" target="_blank">GitHub account</a> hosts my hobby development projects as well as listing contributions to open source tools.
 For example, my [personal website](https://www.antoinesoetewey.com/) has been built using GitHub.

 ### Shiny App